Last updated: April 24, 2026

 You retain all ownership and intellectual property rights to any files you process using VideoSnap.
 We do not claim any rights to your content.
 The VideoSnap brand, logo, website design, and original content are owned by VideoSnap and protected by applicable intellectual property laws.

-VideoSnap is provided "as is" and "as available" without warranties of any kind, either express or implied.
-We do not guarantee that:
+VideoSnap is provided as is and as available without warranties of any kind, either express or implied.
+We do not guarantee uninterrupted availability, error-free operation, compatibility with every device or file format, or output quality that matches or exceeds the original.

-To the maximum extent permitted by applicable law, VideoSnap shall not be liable for any indirect, incidental, special, consequential, or punitive damages, or any loss of data, revenue, or profits, whether direct or indirect, arising out of or in connection with your use of our service.
+To the maximum extent permitted by applicable law, VideoSnap shall not be liable for indirect, incidental, special, consequential, or punitive damages, or any loss of data, revenue, or profits arising from your use of the service.
 Since all processing occurs locally on your device, any data loss or processing errors are inherently local to your system.

 Your use of VideoSnap is also governed by our Privacy Policy.
-Please review it to understand how we handle information.
 In summary: your files never leave your device, and we do not collect personal information.

 We reserve the right to modify, suspend, or discontinue any part of VideoSnap at any time without notice.
-We may add, remove, or modify tools and features.
-We will not be liable to you or any third party for any modification, suspension, or discontinuance of the service.
+We may add, remove, or modify tools and features, and we will not be liable for any modification, suspension, or discontinuance of the service.

 These Terms of Service shall be governed by and construed in accordance with applicable laws, without regard to conflict of law provisions.